Courtesy of Jethro Tull Dot Com

 Working on “Bouree” https://youtu.be/XHEsfehUK-Y

-Following Glenn’s departure from Tull, which was never fully explained, Cornick formed Wild Turkey with guitarists John Blackmore, Graham Williams, vocalist Gary Pickford, and drummer John Weathers.
+Following Glenn’s departure from Tull, which was never fully explained, Cornick formed prog-rock collective Wild Turkey with guitarists John Blackmore, Graham Williams, vocalist Gary Pickford, and drummer John Weathers.

 Dig Glenn with Wild Turkey on their debut slab, aptly titled Wild Turkey – waxed in 1972 https://youtu.be/qsEU1QfF9Y0

-Despite critical acclaim Wild Turkey folded after two releases, and Glenn entered into a collaboration dubbed Paris with ex-Fleetwood Mac member Bob Welch and former Nazz drummer Thom Mooney, and later, Hunt Sales.
+Despite critical acclaim Wild Turkey folded after two releases, and Glenn entered into a collaboration dubbed Paris, a decidedly hard rock trio with ex-Fleetwood Mac member Bob Welch and former Nazz drummer Thom Mooney, and later, for their second slab drummer Hunt Sales.

-Once again, despite critical acclaim, Cornick’s ensembled folded after two slabs.
+Once again, despite critical acclaim and extensive touring, Cornick’s ensembled folded after two releases.

 Dig Glenn with Paris “Pale Horse Pale Rider” https://youtu.be/kY-xYPEb0j8

-In his later years, Glenn -whom Anderson noted was the only member of Jethro Tull who maintained his signature appearance as he aged – worked in assorted Jethro Tull repertory ensembles with his former bandmates, participated in a Tull reunion with Anderson, and also reunited on occasion with his Wild Turkey band, in addition to other musical projects.
+In his later years, Glenn -whom Anderson noted was the only member of Jethro Tull who maintained his signature appearance as he aged – worked in assorted Jethro Tull repertory ensembles with his former bandmates, participated in a Tull reunion with Anderson, and also reunited on occasion with Wild Turkey, in addition to other musical projects.
 Cornick passed in 2014.